Lunodzo/idss_graphdb/README.md

 IDSS is a distributed data storage and query execution service that allows clients to submit queries to an overlay network of peers.
-The queries are executed in a decentralized manner, with results merged and returned to the client.
+The queries are executed in a decentralised manner, with results merged and returned to the client.
 The system uses a best-effort approach with a time-to-live (TTL) mechanism to ensure efficient query execution.